285sopes2usac/USAX/docs/contributing.md

-Contributing to Tilck
+Contributing to usax
 ---------------------------

 First off, thanks for taking the time to contribute!

-Contributions to the Tilck project are more than welcome.
+Contributions to the usax project are more than welcome.
 The project needs features and tests in many areas in order to become production-ready.
 Pull requests will be reviewed and, after addressing any eventual comments from the maintainer, will be merged in the master branch.
 Pull requests should meet a few
 requirements:

-  - Contain high-quality code following Tilck's coding style (see [coding style](#coding-style))
+  - Contain high-quality code following usax's coding style (see [coding style](#coding-style))
   - Build with *all* the currently supported configurations (see [building])
   - Pass *all* the existing tests (see [testing])
   - Contain tests for the new code
-  - Implement features aligned with the goals of the Tilck project
+  - Implement features aligned with the goals of the usax project
   - Follow one of the two accepted models for pull requests (see [commit style & pull requests](#commit-style--pull-requests))

 [building]: building.md